SebastianJames55/fpga-flight-controller/README.md

 ### What worked?

-Debugging hardware by observing signals in oscilloscope, verifying HDL logic using simulation before deploying it, integrating general signal processing techniques (EMA lowpass filter) to eliminate jitter, using principled PID tuning methods (Ziegler-Nichols method).
+Debugging hardware by observing signals in oscilloscope, verifying HDL logic using simulation before deploying it, using principled PID tuning methods (Ziegler-Nichols method).

 ### What didn't work?